Investment Basics - Fees

 Transaction Fees

-A transaction fee is charged when a broker buys or sells a stock or mutual fund for an investor.
-These fees are flat fees and can range from $7 to over $50, depending on the investment firm.
+A transaction fee, such as a wire fee, is charged when a broker buys or sells a stock or mutual fund for an investor.
+These fees are flat fees and can vary depending on the investment firm.

 Annual Account Fee/Custodian Fee

-Annual account and custodian fees can be charged by mutual funds and by brokerage firms.
-These fees can reach $100 per year.
+Annual account and custodian fees that can be charged by mutual fund companies and by brokerage firms.

 Mutual Fund Expense Ratios